 In Mists of Pandaria (MoP) gems with secondary stats have twice the value of those with primary stats, for example: 320 Mastery Vs 160 Ag.
-This will make it worth matching socket bonuses in some cases, such as if the bonus is +60 Ag or better per socket.
-In all other cases just gem for straight Agility.
+This makes it worth matching socket bonuses in some cases:

-- Meta sockets: Capacitive, if you can get it.
+- Meta sockets: Capacitive Primal Diamond, if you can get it.
 It’s much better than the Agile Primal Diamond

 - Red sockets: Delicate Primordial Ruby